iondv/framework/README.md

 ### Docker
-Follow these steps to deploy docker container:
+Follow these steps to deploy docker container on the example of the `develop-and-test` application:

 1. Run mongodb